ceramicstudio/js-glaze/README.md

 #### list

 Lists all the keys present in the directory.
-If the `id` argument is not provided, the authenticated user DID is used.
+If the `id` argument is not provided, the authenticated DID is used.

-> Calling this function without the `id` argument or an authenticated user will throw an error.
+> Calling this function without the `id` argument or an authenticated Ceramic instance will throw an error.

 **Arguments**